ZAKIKassmi/Helper/README.md

-# User Login and Signup Template Using Next.js 14 and Lucia Auth
+# User Login and Signup Template Using Next.js 14 (App Router) and Lucia Auth

-I have created a template for user login and signup either by their email and passwords or OAuth 2.0 using Lucia Auth for Authentication, Zod for schema declaration and validation, Drizzle ORM, and Postgresql.
+Full-stack web application for managing blood center operations, including donor scheduling, facility management, and certification tracking.
+The system provides social privileges to donors based on their donation frequency and commitment using credits.
+Additionally, it facilitates monetary donations to support the construction of new blood centers.
+Integrated user authentication and notification systems to remind donors of upcoming appointments.